leon001/AIMv6/README.md

 If AIMv6 cannot be built in normal mode, a lot of generated scripts are not present yet.
 To keep the reporsitory clean, generated files **SHOULD NOT** be included in commits.

-Before you can build the source, prepare the source tree:
+Before you can build the source, run `autoreconf --install --force` to generate the `configure` scripts as well as other helper files.
+Then, follow the normal mode steps above.

+#### Ultimate Maintainer mode

+Usually maintainer mode would suffice for all development in this project, However, if you are willing to try the latest autotools features such as `AC_PROG_CC_C11`, you can build a set from source as follows:

 1. Grab `autoconf` source from [git://git.sv.gnu.org/autoconf.git].